oxysoft/stable-diffusion-webui/README.md

 ### Coding Standards

 - **KISS:** We abid KISS, must be able to read and understood whole thing in under an hour.
 Always consider more than one approach, pick the simplest.
-More code is always fine, but most additional class, function, or even fields/properties should lead to some API review.
-We want as few moving parts as possible outside of functions.
+Adding more code to a function is always fine, but adding additional class, function, or even fields/properties introduces top-level complexity and should always lead to some API reflection.
 - **Documentation:** There is a severe lack of quality documentation in the world of programming, see `launch.py` for a good demo of proper documentation.
 Long methods are fine, but add big header comments with titles.
+Any code where it isn't immediately obvious _why we do it_ or _why that way exactly_, should be commented.
 - **Stability:** Don't use exceptions for simple stuff.
-Fail gracefully with an error message and default value instead of throwing an exception anywhere we can expect the possible states.
-Avoid crashing as much as possible, we should try to keep the backend core running when maxing out VRAM, maybe we can run plugins on separate processes so the backend can keep running even if a plugin results in OOM.
+Fail gracefully with an error message, recognize that the error state is possible as part of the API, and return a default value or ability to handle the error.
+The core must be able to remain up 24/7 for weeks at a time.
+We should try to keep the backend core running when maxing out VRAM, either by preventing or by running each plugin on separate web-core process so the backend can keep running even if a plugin results in OOM.
-- **Orthogonality:** Avoid global states as much as possible, emphasis on locality.
-For example don't do any saving or logging as part of a job, only push some progress and output data and let the specifics be handled externally.
-Don't pass some huge bags of options, e.g. if you have a plugin with an option object pass the individual values you need.
-If they're defaults, architecture the code such as to be able to post-process the values and apply defaults.
+- **Orthogonality:** Huge emphasis on local responsabilities, e.g. don't do any saving or logging directly as part of a job.
+Instead, report the progress and output data, and let the specifics be handled externally by some other specialized component.
+Avoid passing some huge bags of options, and if there's a lot of default values put them in a nested option class for the related job, or architecture the code such as to be able to post-process the values and apply defaults inside the plugin itself.
-- **Unit Testing:** not planned for the first releases but test suites could certainly be useful, especially on individual plugins that might change a lot like StableDiffusionPlugin.
+- **Unit Testing:** not planned currently but test suites could certainly be useful eventually, especially on individual plugins that might change a lot like StableDiffusionPlugin.

-### Formatting
+**Formatting:**
 - 4 spaces indent
 - Prefer Pathlib Path over filename strings

+The rest is all good,

 ## Roadmap:
 1. ~Core backend components (server, jobs, plugins) to a usable state.~